vchychuzhko/useful-scripts/README.md

 ## Database Deploy

-Use `bin/db_deploy.sh` script as a basis to deploy database dump files.
+Use `bin/db_deploy.sh` script as a basis to deploy Magento database files.

 ## Aliases